Remortgaging - Investment

 Remortgaging your home to buy another negates the need to save for a deposit, as you use the equity from your current home instead.

-With every month that you pay towards your mortgage, you are building up equity in your home by reducing how much you owe on your mortgage.
-As the equity in your home increases, so does amount you can release, which you can put towards other things, like home improvements or buying another property, through a remortgage.
+With every month that you pay towards your mortgage, you are building up equity in your home by reducing how much you owe.
+As the equity in your home increases, so does the amount you can release, which you can put towards other things, like home improvements or buying another property through a remortgage.

-When remortgaging your current home to buy another property, you monthly repayments are likely to be significantly larger than they were – you will have a second mortgage to repay!
+When remortgaging your current home to buy another property, your monthly repayments are likely to be significantly larger than they were – you will have a second mortgage to repay.

 We advise that you speak to a mortgage adviser to make sure it makes financial sense.
 They’ll go through some affordability checks with you, including a credit check and how much you could potentially borrow.
 They will also discuss with you whether you can afford to pay the higher repayments on your current wage, as failure to do so may result in loss of both properties.